placTc/dipsy/README.md

-# Unq
+# Dipsy

-A rate limiter and function executing timing library that allows receiving results from the executed functions using futures.

-Use a `RateLimiter` class instance to submit functions to be executed.
-All objects and methods are documented in the code.
+A tiny functional dependency injection library that revolves mostly around a single decorator.

 The library supports `mypy` static typing.